ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The output of this operation is the presentation proof, as a single octet string.

-Presentation serialization leverages the two protected headers and presentation proof, along with the disclosed payloads.
+Presentation serialization leverages the two Headers and presentation proof, along with the disclosed payloads.
 Non-disclosed payloads are represented with the absent value of `null` in CBOR serialization and a zero-length string in compact serialization.